 If you interview for McKinsey, you will most likely come across the McKinsey Personal Experience Interview (PEI).
-The McKinsey PEI is a separate behavioral portion of the interview process on top of standard behavioral questions you can expect to see.
+The McKinsey PEI is a separate behavioral portion of the interview process, usually replacing standard behavioral questions in favor of this structured approach.
 Years ago, the firm realized that its best case interview performers ended up being its worst consultants.
 Shocking, right?

 So, the firm instituted the McKinsey PEI (based on legal interrogation methods) to better screen candidates and hire those with strong soft skills who would also be cultural fits.
 You’ll be asked one question about a particular professional experience, and will receive 10-15 follow-up questions all related to that one experience.
 Sound nerve wracking?
 It doesn’t have to be.